UCF Research Cyberinfrastructure (RCI)

 If UCF has some big datasets they want to work on, what would be the best approach for that?
 Store it at UF or here?

 Some data sets may already be available at UF (especially public ones) so you should check with them first; otherwise, use storage allocation to transfer it.
-If this applies to you, please send a request to ARCC support team.
+We recommend using Globus for file transfers.
+See here for a guide.
+If you need assistance, please email hipergatorrequest@ucf.edu.

 This needs to be dealt with UF on a case by case basis.
-Please send a ticket to the ARCC support team.
+Please send a ticket to the ARCC support team at hipergatorrequest@ucf.edu.

 How can a UCF researcher create a ticket with UF?

-How will a UCF researcher do visualization for work being done at UF HiPerGator AI?
+How will a UCF researcher do visualization for work being done at UF HiPerGator?